wazuh/wazuh-dashboard-plugins/docker/README.md

 Folder: [mon/](./mon/)

 This will bring up a [Grafana](https://grafana.com/) stack to collect logs and metrics from the containers.
-Also this will create the `mon` network, which will be needed by the other environments.
+Also, this will create the `mon` network, which will be needed by the other environments.

-If you don´t want to bring up this environment, be sure to create the `mon` network as it is required by other docker compose and scripts.
+If you don't want to bring up this environment, be sure to create the `mon` network as it is required by other docker compose and scripts.